weiqichu/weiqichu.github.io/_pages/talks.md

 {% endfor %}
  -->

+January 2023
+--
+* Dynamics Days US 2023 – An International Conference on Chaos and Nonlinear Dynamics, hosted by the Mathematics Department at Trinity College

 December 2022
 --
 * Applied Mathematics Seminar, Department of Mathematics, State University of New York at Buffalo